tdwg/website/content/pages/conferences/2020/index.md

 those that are part of a symposium, and should be submitted through the Pensoft ARPHA system for [BISS](https://biss.pensoft.net).
-The call for individual contributions will be posted June 22nd and will close August 1.
+The call for individual contributions will be posted shortly and will stay open for 1 month.
 Detailed instructions for making submissions through ARPHA will be distributed and posted online before the call opens.